Acclaimed Iraqi-American Poet & Writer

 “Stark and poignant, Mikhail’s poems give voice to an often buried, glossed-over or spun grief.” —Publishers Weekly

-Renowned for her subversive, innovative, and satirical poetry, Mikhail speaks about her experiences growing up in a war-torn country, sleeping on the roof of her family’s home during the sweltering summers until the air raid sirens sounded, and losing her father, not to violence but to the lack of adequate medical care.
-In an interview with NPR, Mikhail said, “I still feel that poetry is not medicine—it’s an X-ray.
+With irony and subversive simplicity, Mikhail addresses themes of war, exile, and loss, using forms such as reportage, fable, and lyric.
+In an NPR interview, Mikhail said, “I feel that poetry is not medicine- it’s an X-ray.
 It helps you see the wound and understand it.
 We all feel alienated because of this continuous violence in the world.
 We feel alone, but we feel also together.
 So we resort to poetry as a possibility for survival.
-However, to say I survived is not so final as to say, for example, I’m alive.
+However, to say I survived is not so final.
 We wake up to find that the war survived with us.”

 “The Iraqi Nights is a haunting and captivating collection of poetry that will ensnare you into its beguiling spell.” —Absolute Magazine